 This recipe for Pad Thai is sooooo GOOD!
 I want to share it with everyone.
 You know, I never get tired of this wonderful dish – it really is the yummiest Pad Thai ever.

 The rice noodles, shrimp, tamarind, nuts, lime juice and other ingredients work together in perfect harmony and the flavor is simply wonderful.

-The full name of pad thai (sometimes spelt pat thai) is kway teow pad thai, which means stir-fried rice noodles in a Thai style, and it is thought to be a southern Chinese dish which was introduced to Thailand in the mid-20th century.
+The full name of pad Thai (sometimes spelt pat Thai or even Thai pat recipe) is kway teow pad thai, which means stir-fried rice noodles in a Thai style, and it is thought to be a southern Chinese dish which was introduced to Thailand in the mid-20th century.